unicef/publicgoods-toolkit/adoptability.md

 stability issues, as long as they're fixed now, and anyway many projects had such issues when they were first getting started.
-(Remember that the number of tickets present in a project's bug tracker is proportional to the number of users the project has, not to the number of actual defects in the software.)
+(Remember that the number of tickets present in a project's bug tracker is proportional to the number of users the project has, and how many of those users are willing to file a ticket, not to the number of actual defects in the software.)

 Regarding (3): The existence of commercial support offerings is a